 The field is not a ‘thing’, it is a system of effects (Wirkungen), and from this system no individual element can be isolated and retained as permanent, as being ‘identical with itself’ through the course of time.
 The individual electron no longer has any substantiality in the sense that it per se est et per se concipitur; it ‘exists’ only in its relation to the field, as a ‘singular location’ in it (1936, 178).

 Critics of OSR may argue that the claim of metaphysical underdetermination in the case of non-relativistic many particle quantum mechanics is resolved by the shift to quantum field theory.
 This is especially plausible when it comes to quantum field theory in a curved spacetime since in that context, “a useful particle interpretation of states does not, in general, exist” (Wald 1984, 47, quoted in Stachel 2006, 58).
 See also Malament (1996) and Clifton and Halvorson (2002), who show that there is a fundamental conflict between relativistic quantum field theory and the existence of localisable particles.
+There are so called unitarily inequivalent representations of quantum field theories and Howard (2001) argues that this poses a problem for structural realism, and French (2012) replies.

 Field quantities are usually attributed to space-time points or regions.
 The problem of individuality now concerns whether fields themselves are individuals, or whether they are the properties of spacetime points.
 In the latter case the problem becomes whether the spacetime points are individuals.
 This last question is bound up with the debate about substantivalism in the foundations of General Relativity.